wso2/puppet-apim/wso2am_runtime/hieradata/dev/wso2/wso2am_runtime/pattern-4/README.md

 ```
 2.Gateway Clusters

 There are 2 Gateway clusters in this pattern.
+These are there to represent that they are in 2 environments. (for example, DMZ and LAN).
+We will refer them as 'Gateway Environment-1' and 'Gateway Environment-2'.
-One is in the LAN and the other one is in the DMZ.
-Each of those clusters consist of a Gateway Manager node and a Gateway Worker node.
+Each of these 2 clusters consist of a Gateway Manager node and a Gateway Worker node.
 Required configurations are already added, but WKA IP addresses should be updated in the respective hiera data files

-  * For the Gateway cluster in the LAN:
+  * For the Gateway cluster in the Gateway Environment-1:
-    -Update the wka list in both gateway-manager-env1.yaml and gateway-worker-env1.yaml files with the IP addresses of Gateway Manager node and Gateway Worker node in the gateway environment-1.
+    -Update the wka list in both gateway-manager-env1.yaml and gateway-worker-env1.yaml files with the IP addresses of Gateway Manager node and Gateway Worker node in the Gateway Environment-1.

 ```yaml
   wka: